-• In each round, task i succeeds with probability $\Pr[S[i, t]]$.
+• In each round, task i succeeds with probability Pr[S[i, t]].
 Roughly what is the waiting time for task i to succeed (for the first time)?

-- In each round, task i succeeds with probability $\Pr[S[i, t]]$.
-Roughly what is the waiting time for task i to succeed (for the first time)? - Answers to "roughly what is X" where X is a random quantity: - Give the expectation of X (think of it as the average): next week
+- In each round, task i succeeds with probability Pr[S[i, t]].
+Roughly what is the waiting time for task i to succeed (for the first time)? - Answers to "roughly what is X" where X is a random quantity: - Give the expectation of X (think of it as the average): later today

-- In each round, task i succeeds with probability $\Pr[S[i, t]]$.
-Roughly what is the waiting time for task i to succeed (for the first time)? - Answers to "roughly what is X" where X is a random quantity: - Give the expectation of X (think of it as the average): next week - Give a range [a, b], and show that X is in [a, b] with "high probability": today
+- In each round, task i succeeds with probability Pr[S[i, t]].
+Roughly what is the waiting time for task i to succeed (for the first time)? - Answers to "roughly what is X" where X is a random quantity: - Give the expectation of X (think of it as the average): later today - Give a range [a, b], and show that X is in [a, b] with "high probability": today

-- In each round, task i succeeds with probability $\Pr[S[i, t]]$.
-Roughly what is the waiting time for task i to succeed (for the first time)? - Answers to "roughly what is X" where X is a random quantity: - Give the expectation of X (think of it as the average): next week - Give a range [a, b], and show that X is in [a, b] with "high probability": today - Remark: in many situations, the two give answers that are close: sometimes one may show that the random quantity concentrates around its expectation.
-Tail bounds are used to prove this.
+- In each round, task i succeeds with probability Pr[S[i, t]].
+Roughly what is the waiting time for task i to succeed (for the first time)? - Answers to "roughly what is X" where X is a random quantity: - Give the expectation of X (think of it as the average): later today - Give a range [a, b], and show that X is in [a, b] with "high probability": today - Remark: often, the two give answers that are close.
+Usually, the random quantity concentrates around its expectation.
+Tail bounds a.k.a.
+Concentration inequalities are used to show how fast this happens.

-- In each round, task i succeeds with probability $\Pr[S[i, t]]$.
-Roughly what is the waiting time for task i to succeed (for the first time)? - Answers to "roughly what is X" where X is a random quantity: - Give the expectation of X (think of it as the average): next week - Give a range [a, b], and show that X is in [a, b] with "high probability": today - Remark: in many situations, the two give answers that are close: sometimes one may show that the random quantity concentrates around its expectation.
-Tail bounds are used to prove this. - Probability with which task i does not succeed in the first t steps:
+- In each round, task i succeeds with probability Pr[S[i, t]].
+Roughly what is the waiting time for task i to succeed (for the first time)? - Answers to "roughly what is X" where X is a random quantity: - Give the expectation of X (think of it as the average): later today - Give a range [a, b], and show that X is in [a, b] with "high probability": today - Remark: often, the two give answers that are close.
+Usually, the random quantity concentrates around its expectation.
+Tail bounds a.k.a.
+Concentration inequalities are used to show how fast this happens. - Probability with which task i does not succeed in the first t steps: